 I began recording bands at the age of 15, giving me a total of 13 years of experience as an engineer.
 Additionally, I trained as an an engineer at New York University where I worked consistently on a variety of DAWs and consoles.
 These years allowed me to experiment on large format consoles, analog outboard equipment, and tape machines in my free time .
 I've had the incredible honor of runnings sessions in recording studios such as Dave Grohl's Studio 606, The Village Recorder, Shelter Island Sound, 4th Street Recording, and STL Studios (Australia.)
 I currently work out of my private studio in Los Angeles called "The Hallway Studios."

 Through the marriage of vintage analog equipment and computer-based plugins, I aim to create a balance of vintage warmth and modern precision in my mixes.
 To accomplish a well rounded balanced sound, I work tirelessly to create a sonic landscape the I feel best represents and artist's music with character and depth.
 I have a series of vintage and boutique outboard pieces along with top-of the-line plugins, offering a flexible blend of both traditional and modern mixing practices.
 I initially trained on large format SSL, API, and Neve consoles, so I also have experience laying a mix out in a more traditional way as well.

-I studied mastering with Alan Silverman in an extensive five month course.
+I studied mastering with mastering engineer Alan Silverman in an extensive five month course at NYU.
 I used this time to grow as a mastering engineer, learning many aspects of the art and finding my own techniques along the way.
 I aim to address every detail and create a finished product easily accessible in a commercial listening setting.
-It's important for me to create a well-rounded final product that can translate appropriately, have a competitive loudness, and sound generally balanced as a whole.
+It's important for me to create a well-rounded final product that can translate appropriately, have a competitive loudness, and sound balanced as a whole.